-The Institute of Cancer Research's lawful basis for processing your information is for the performance of a task carried out in the public interest and it is necessary to process sensitive health and genetic information for the purposes of scientific research with appropriate safeguards in place to protect personal information, as required by the General Data Protection Regulation (GDPR).
+The Institute of Cancer Research's lawful basis for processing your information is for the performance of a task carried out in the public interest and it is necessary to process sensitive health and genetic information for the purposes of scientific research with appropriate safeguards in place.
+The procedures for handling, processing, storage and destruction of your data will be compliant with the Data Protection Act 2018 and in accordance with the UK Policy Framework for Health and Social Care Research.